Turkey's president steadfast on two-state policy to resolve Cyprus' ethnic divide - ExBulletin

 NICOSIA, Cyprus (AP) Turkey’s president said on Monday that any deal resolving Cyprus’ ethnic divide for nearly half a century must be based on recognizing a breakaway Turkish Cypriot state in the northern third of the island nations.

-President Recep Tayyip Erdogans’ remarks in the north during his first foreign visit after his re-election last month are not new, but suggest that Ankara’s policy line on Cyprus remains unwavering, despite international condemnation of the proposal for a two-state agreement that goes against UN resolutions calling for a single, federated Cyprus.
+President Recep Tayyip Erdogans makes remarks in the north during his first foreign visit after his re-election last month are not new, but suggest that Ankara’s policy line on Cyprus remains unwavering, despite international condemnation of the proposed two-state agreement which goes against UN resolutions calling for a single and federated Cyprus.

 It also dashed hopes held by the internationally recognized Cypriot government for a quick return to negotiations, although a spokesman for President Nikos Christodoulides said on Monday that Erdogan would be judged on his deeds rather than his words.